eclipse-sumo/sumo/docs/web/docs/Downloads.md

 ## Dependencies for developers

-For the Windows platform you can retrieve all dependencies by cloning this repository <https://github.com/DLR-TS/SUMOLibraries>, if you want to develop with Visual Studio.
+For the Windows platform you can retrieve all dependencies by cloning this repository: <https://github.com/DLR-TS/SUMOLibraries>, if you want to develop with Visual Studio.
 If you just want to run SUMO, use the binary downloads above which already contain the runtime dependencies.